 Offset: Since the sensing probe is solid state electronics, there is no need for calibration.
-If it's determined that the readings are slightly off, the user can manually assign numerical values to adjust the readings for temperature, humidity and dewpoint.
-For temperature offset, the unit must be in degree C. The Offset can be changed while recording is on.
+If it's determined that the readings are slightly off, the user can manually assign numerical values (including negative) to adjust the readings for temperature and barometric pressure.
+For temperature offset, the unit must be in degree C, for barometric pressure the unit must be in hPa.
+The Offset can be changed while recording is on.